 In short, Saba University is committed to doing everything possible to help ensure your success on this all-important exam.
 Saba University students’ 99%* USMLE Step 1 first-time pass rate speaks for itself.

 What is the profile of a Basic Sciences student?

-Saba University’s medical curriculum combines the Basic Sciences program with the Clinical Program, and is between 30% to 40% less expensive than medical schools of comparable quality.
+Saba University’s medical curriculum combines the Basic Sciences program with the Clinical Program.
 Additionally, Saba offers small class sizes which allows for more personalized attention from our highly experienced faculty.
 The success of the program is exemplified by Saba University’s high first-time pass rate on the USMLE Step 1 exam.
 All of these factors combine to position you for future success in the field of medicine.